Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

-> If you need to reference non-serializable classes, you can mark them as [transient properties](#exclude-properties-with-the-transient-annotation), or
+> To reference non-serializable classes, mark them as [transient properties](#exclude-properties-with-the-transient-annotation), or
-> provide a [custom serializer](serializers.md) for them.
+> provide a [custom serializer](create-custom-serializers.md) for them.
 >
-{type="tip"}
+{style="tip"}

 ### Serialization of repeated object references

-Kotlin Serialization is designed for encoding and decoding of plain data.
-It does not support reconstruction of arbitrary object graphs with repeated object references.
+Kotlin Serialization is designed to encode and decode plain data.
+It doesn't support reconstruction of arbitrary object graphs with repeated object references.
-For example, when serializing an object that references the same instance twice, it is simply encoded twice:
+For example, when serializing an object that references the same instance twice, it's simply encoded twice:

 ```kotlin
 // Imports the necessary libraries